 Even as the United States condemned Hitler and the Holocaust, political leaders in the south held fast to the idea that black people were inferior to white people.
-Policemen, the KKK, and most white people in the south ignored U.S. integration laws and continued to demoralize black people, sometimes beating them or killing them without penalty.
-This list captures the major resistance events of the 50s and 60s: bus integration, school integration, freedom marches, sit-ins, Freedom Riders and the Freedom Summer.
-For a general book about these events, try Freedom’s Children: Young Civil Rights Activists Tell Their Own Stories or my personal favorite Chasing King’s Killer.
+Policemen, the KKK, and most white people in the south ignored U.S. integration laws and continued to demoralize black people.
+This list captures the major resistance events of the 50s and 60s.

 Twelve Days in May: Freedom Ride 1961 by Larry Dane Brimner

-A short, but detailed, account of the historic journey of the Freedom Riders in May 1961.
-Thirteen people, both black and white, were selectively chosen to ride a bus from Washington, DC to New Orleans.
+In May 1961, thirteen people, both black and white, were selectively chosen to ride a bus from Washington, DC to New Orleans.
 Knowing the US Supreme Court had ruled bus segregation unconstitutional, they planned to ignore all segregation signs in the south.
 They were beaten and their bus set on fire.

 Melba Pattillo Beals is best known for being one of the nine students who integrated Central High in Little Rock Arkansas in 1957.
 She describes her feelings about being judged as inferior for her skin color and her determination to attend the brand-new, all-white high school even though she would be bullied for doing so.